-In the parable of the talents, a wealthy man entrusts three servants with his stuff, goes on a long journey, and then returns to see how they did.
+In Matthew 25:14, a wealthy man entrusts three servants with his stuff, goes on a long journey, and then returns to see how they did.
 One servant got the instructions wrong.
 He hid what was entrusted to him and then returned it to his master.
 He hadn’t lost or broken any of it.
 For his efforts, or lack thereof, he received a harsh rebuke.

 The other two servants were different.
 They turned what had been entrusted to them into something more.
 For their efforts, they received strong words of affirmation.
 Oh, and on top of that, the master then entrusted them with more stuff.

 Of course, the master represents God; the servants represent us.

 We weren’t designed to destruct – to use stuff up.
 We were designed to construct – to create, build, make something more of what has been entrusted to us.

 What is that something more?

 Modern day happiness researchers who think they’ve stumbled on some new discovery have only discovered what the Bible has taught for thousands of years.
 Of course, the Bible gets a bit more specific.
 It says we were designed to live not just for something more, but for Matthew 22:34.
 So, the first purpose of money is to use it in ways that glorify God.

 The Bible says the second most important priority in life is to Matthew 22:39.
 It never says that money or things are inherently bad.
 It just teaches us not to love money or things, but to love people.
 So, the second purpose of money is to use it in ways that strengthen our relationships with others.